 You should always have emergency cash hidden on you – pick up this awesome security belt with its hidden pocket before you travel, it’s perfect for hiding money, a passport photocopy.

-If you’re looking for something maybe just a little bit more sophisticated than club nights or booze cruises, look no further than having a Mexican fiesta on a tragineras (sort of like a gondola).
-It’s one of the best things to do in Cancun at night, so get a few of your hostel buddies together and book yourself on one of these super fun boats.
+If you’re looking for something maybe just a little bit more sophisticated than club nights or booze cruises, look no further than having a Mexican fiesta on a traginera (sort of like a gondola).
+It’s one of the best things to do in Cancun at night, so get your hostel buddies together and book yourself onto one of these awesome boats.

-You’ll get treated to mariachi bands, traditional Mexican food, and a fair bit of drink, all whilst floating around on the mad, neon-lit tragineras along jungle canals.
-It’s a dinner party with a difference aboard a still-working slice of Mexican heritage – what’s not to like?
+You’ll get treated to mariachi bands, traditional Mexican food and a fair bit of drink, all whilst floating around on the mad, neon-lit tragineras along jungle canals.
+It’s a dinner party with a difference combined with a slice of Mexican heritage – what’s not to like?